psu13/mutable-hakyll/posts/bruckner-170.md

 Mahler 2 opens with a violent figure in the basses and violas", or something.
 Which is exactly what you are hearing when the text comes up.
 That's no fun.

-I'm imagining in my head the Beethoven 5 playing, and a little bubble popping up with "Main theme!"... then when the sonata form repeats the main theme the bubble would say "Exposition repeat!" and so forth.
+I'm imagining in my head the Beethoven 5 (say) playing, and a little bubble popping up with "Main theme!"... then when the sonata form repeats the main theme the bubble would say "Exposition repeat!" and so forth.
 In between these form markers would be interesting tidbits about Beethoven's favorite hangouts, or fashion choices.
 Well, maybe not.

 For the Bruckner these little bubbles could have explained the ghostly double harmonics